blue119/agent.cpp/README.md

     Tool --> Model
 ```

+> [!IMPORTANT]
-There are different ways to implement the stop condition.
+> There are different ways to implement the stop condition.
-By default we let the agent decide by generating an output *without* tool executions.
+> By default we let the agent decide by generating an output *without* tool executions.
-You can implement additional stop conditions via callbacks.
+> You can implement additional stop conditions via callbacks.

 ### Callbacks